IgniteUI/igniteui-documentation/topics/07_What's-New/02_Revision History/00_Whats_New_In_2018_Volume2.md

 # What's New in 2018 Volume 2

-This topic presents the controls and the new and enhanced features for the Ignite UI™ 2018 Volume 2 release.
+This topic presents the controls and the new and enhanced features for the %%ProductName%%™ 2018 Volume 2 release.

 ### Overview